Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ##### Recovery Setup
 1. Create a [display garbled circuit](https://book.interstellar.gg/VC-GC.html) with an embedded one-time recovery code, encrypted with an AES key.
-2. The program token circuit file is sent to the app to be stored on a cloud service (like Google Drive) or on a local file.
+2. The token circuit file is sent to the app to be stored on a cloud service (like Google Drive) or on a local file.
 3. Create an account id associated to the unique program token file.
 4. Call create_recovery on the recovery pallet to set up a recovery specifying the account id related to the program token.